|Title:||Building & Sustaining a Successful Sober Home Business – Best Practices for Sober Home Management|

 Kim Koslow, LMHC, MCAP, CTT, BCPC

-Kim Koslow has almost 20 years of experience in the addiction treatment field.
+Kim Koslow, LMHC, MCAP, CTT, BCPC, joined Futures almost 2 years ago with almost 20 years of experience in the addiction treatment field.
 In her role as Clinical Outreach Professional, Kim acts as a representative of the organization focusing on community relations, relationship cultivation and intervention services.
 A native New Yorker and long-time resident of Palm Beach, Kim focuses on the Northeast, while maintaining long-standing relationships in South Florida.

 In 2001, she began her career at Hanley Center.
 While working on the Women’s unit, Kim saw a need for support in aftercare, thus creating an Alumni Program.
-In 2008, under her parent company, Got Real Recovery, she founded Butterfly House, one of the first FARR Certified Recovery Residences for women.
-She served as Chief Executive Officer of Got Real Recovery and Butterfly House until she closed the doors in late 2016.
+In 2008, under her parent company, Got Real Recovery, she founded BUTTERFLY HOUSE, one of the first FARR Certified Recovery Residences for women.
+She served as CEO of Butterfly House until she closed the doors in late 2016.